ConvBKI: Real-Time Probabilistic Semantic Mapping Network with Quantifiable Uncertainty: Results

 The primary trade-off of ConvBKI is highlighted by the BEV semantic segmentation performance.
 ConvBKI trains quickly in less than an epoch, but is gradually outperformed by implicit memory models as they train over the course of several days.
 With nearly a hundred thousand times more parameters, Semantic MapNet is able to outperform ConvBKI on BEV segmentation.
 ConvBKI obtains a higher mIoU of 26.7$\%$ after one epoch of training compared to the implicit memory models, but is surpassed by the GRU after several days of training which obtains an mIoU of 35.4$\%$.

-\textbf{Dynamic Objects:} The lower mIoU of ConvBKI can be explained by examining the precision and recall of each semantic category.
-ConvBKI is comparable to Semantic MapNet across most semantic categories, however is penalized on the dynamic classes due to a static assumption.
+\textbf{Dynamic Objects:} {The lower mIoU of ConvBKI can be explained by examining the precision and recall of each semantic category in Table \ref{tab:precision_recall}.
+ConvBKI is comparable to Semantic MapNet across most semantic categories, however is penalized on the dynamic classes due to the lack of a dynamic object propagation step considering object motion}.
 ConvBKI recurrently incorporates semantically segmented points into the semantic map without separate treatment of dynamic objects, leaving traces.
 Measured on BEV mapping, traces cause lower precision of the pedestrian and vehicle classes, as well as lower recall of the sidewalk and road classes.
 Dynamic methods have already been proposed which fit within the BKI framework \cite{DynamicBKI}, however they do not fit into the scope of this paper and we have left the integration of dynamic mapping with our accelerated network as future work.

 A confusion matrix of ConvBKI is shown in Fig. \ref{fig:confusion_matrix}, and a table of the precision, recall, and IoU per class compared to the fully trained Semantic MapNet is shown in Table \ref{tab:precision_recall}.
-In general, the performance between the two methods is very similar amongst all classes, with a few exceptions which motivate future work.
-Some notable columns include pedestrian and vehicle, where ConvBKI has a higher recall yet much lower precision due to artifacts from dynamic objects.
+In general, the performance between the two methods is very similar amongst all classes, with a few exceptions which {motivates future work. } Some notable columns include pedestrian and vehicle, where ConvBKI has a higher recall yet much lower precision due to artifacts from dynamic objects.
 In ConvBKI, dynamic objects are treated the same as static objects, which leave traces in the map.
 When projecting from 3D to 2D, the traces cause ground tiles to be incorrectly labeled as a dynamic object, thereby reducing precision.
 For the pedestrian class, many pedestrian labels are incorrectly applied to sidewalk tiles, and the same for vehicle predictions to the road class.
 Note that this is due to the highly dynamic nature of the CarlaSC simulated dataset, and would not be present in static scenes where performance would be higher.
 The same effect is seen on the road and sidewalk classes, where ConvBKI has a similar precision but lower recall since the BEV projection captures traces left behind by dynamic objects.

 \textbf{Reliability:} Another key result is highlighted by the groups of ground classes and building/barrier classes.
 Our method is ultimately reliant on the input semantic predictions of the semantic segmentation network.
 Although ConvBKI may smooth out noise, it is incapable of resolving errors where the segmentation predicts temporally consistent incorrect labels.
 However, the predictable nature of our algorithm may also be seen as an advantage for improved reliability, as observed occupied voxels will always be modeled within our map, even if the label is wrong.